tmaklin/mSWEEP2/README.md

 Under development -- if you want to contribute or have suggestions, get in touch.

+See the [status tracker](https://github.com/tmaklin/mSWEEP2/issues/1) for what's planned currently.

 # Installation
 ## Building from source
 ### Requirements